-Important note: there is a safety risk to consider when flying on airlines in Nepal.
+Important note: there is a significant safety risk when flying on airlines in Nepal.
+If you would like to avoid the STOL flight from Jomsom to Pokhara there is an option to extend your trek by walking out.
+The hike to Beni takes three days followed by a 4 hour's drive to Pokhara.
+A public bus from Jomsom to Pokhara takes one day if there are no delays along the way.
 If you would like to avoid the flight from Pokhara to Kathmandu there is an option to drive and this takes about 6 to 7 hours (depending on the traffic).
-There are also safety considerations with driving in Nepal as the roads are busy and road traffic accidents happened from time to time.
+There are also safety considerations with driving in Nepal and road traffic accidents happened from time to time.
+For information about the flight risk in Nepal read our Trip Dossier.
+The relevant sections are "Threat and Risk Assessment" and "Jomsom STOL flight".
 Please get in touch with us if you would like to discuss this further.

-DAY 22: SIGHTSEEING IN KATHMANDU
+DAY 14: SIGHTSEEING IN KATHMANDU